 Mark Forster’s Autofocus task management system is simple and easy to use.
-It is an analog task management system, called the Autofocus task management system.
+It is an analogue task management system called the Autofocus task management system.

 The Autofocus task management system is a simple system to set up.
-You make a list of all the tasks you have to do, big or small.
-Don’t filter or organize the items you add to the list, just write it all down in a list format.
+You list all the tasks you have to do, big or small.
+Don’t filter or organize the items you add to the list.
+Write it all down in a list format.

-- Now, for a second time, starting going through your listed tasks.
-Stop when a task stand out to you.
-It doesn’t matter why it stands out for you, this is your selected item to focus on now.
+- Now, for a second time, start going through your listed tasks.
+Stop when a task stands out to you.
+It doesn’t matter why it stands out for you.
+This is your selected item to focus on now.

 - Work on your selected item for as long as you feel like it.
-If you didn’t complete it, cross the initial listing off on your list, but add it again at the bottom of your list.
+If you didn’t complete it, cross the initial listing off on your list, but add it again at the bottom.

-- Now start reading through the first page again until another task appeals to you.
-Work on this task, cross it off if completed, if not, cross it off and write it at the bottom of the list.
+- Start reading through the first page again until another task appeals to you.
+Work on this task, cross it off if completed; if not, cross it off and write it at the bottom of the list.

-- When this happens, highlight any tasks left on this first page and dismissed them.
-These tasks were not a priority to you to complete.
+- When this happens, highlight any tasks left on this first page and dismiss them.
+These tasks were not a priority for you to complete.

 - After dismissing these leftover tasks, the next page with listed tasks becomes your active page to focus on.

 - The process continues indefinitely with subsequent pages.

 When you dismissed unfinished tasks from a page because they didn’t stand out to you, don’t just re-add them to your list again.
 Ponder whether they should be on your task list for a few days.
 Only add them after you have given their existence some thought and decided they still need to be done.

 Mark marks inactive pages with a cross.
 Mark the first active page with a cross in a circle to show no active pages before this page.

 Recommendations for using the Autofocus task management system